RedRockerSE/exifReporter/README.md

 pip install -r requirements.txt

 ## Installing ExifTool
-Download ExifTool from [exiftool.org](https://exiftool.org/) and rename the executable "exiftool.exe" (windows) and place it in a folder named "bin" in the folder where exifReporter-script is located.
+Download ExifTool-executable from [exiftool.org](https://exiftool.org/) and unpack to a folder of your choice.
+Change the "exiftool-executable"-entry in config.json to point to the path and name of your exiftool-executable.

-Ex.

-    exifReporter\

-        exifReporter.py

-        bin\

-            exiftool.exe